Krepy/KrepyBot/README.md

 # KrepyBot

-This is a bot i code to learn coding.
-Help is appreciated.

 <p>You need to create a 'config.json' file in bot's main directory containing:<br />
 `{"token": "[Your Token Here]", "prefix": "[Prefix Here]"}`</p>